Markdown

 The alerts will be displayed as shown in the screenshot below:

 Notetxt includes support for KaTeX, a typesetting library which allows the rendering of math within your Markdown.
+To utilise it in your Markdown, use the $$

-This will render the quadratic formula as shown below:
+The above example will render the quadratic formula as shown below:

-While supported in Markdown, the raw YAML frontmatter and its markers will appear in previewed Markdown unless supported/handled correctly.
-On most websites, frontmatter is hidden from being displayed in the Markdown, but is still within the raw contents of the file.
+On most websites that use Markdown previews, frontmatter is hidden from being displayed in the Markdown, but is still within the raw contents of the file.
 This also applies to Notetxt.
 You can confirm this by viewing the Markdown preview and note content at the same time.

 This will only work with the ---